finbourne/lusid-sdk-csharp/sdk/docs/ReferencePortfolioApi.md

 List constituents adjustments

-List the constituent adjustments made to the specified reference portfolio over a specified interval of effective time.
+List adjustments made to constituents in a reference portfolio.

 ### Example